ghabs/bengoldhaber/_posts/2019-05-10-em-hackers.md

 ---
 layout: post
 title: Why aren't there more hacks?
-status: "draft feedback"
+status: draft
+tags: favorite
 ---

 Web security is terrible.
 It's extremely hard to secure computers from  motivated and competent adversaries.

 So why aren't there more hacks?
 I look out in the world and there's tons of people and websites that seem trivial to hack, and in an efficient market of hackers you'd expect the hackers to be exploiting these insecurities.
-The scalable nature of hacking, where a person in Lithuania could plausibly hack into any internet connected computer in the world, implies that the "labor supply" of hacking is global.

 This is both on the organizational level -  many companies are incompetent at security - and the individual level - the most [commonly used password is still 123456](https://www.cnn.com/2019/04/22/uk/most-common-passwords-scli-gbr-intl/index.html).